 But you have to know your rights – if you're entitled to a refund, it's up to you to ask.
 Even if you're legally owed a refund, airlines will often simply offer a credit or voucher for future travel instead, hoping that you don't know to request your money back.

 You could use this knowledge to your advantage to get your money back and try your trip again later.
 Or you could pocket the money and rebook a new ticket on a different airline that can actually get you where you need to be.

-You may pay a small fortune for that same-day ticket (though that’s not always the case these days), but at least getting your money back will soften the blow.
-Just keep in mind that you probably won’t get that money back to your credit card or bank account for a week or so.
+You may pay a small fortune for that same-day ticket, but at least getting your money back will soften the blow.
+Just keep in mind that you probably won't get that money back to your credit card or bank account for a week or so.

 There's one other possible recourse, especially if you're stuck somewhere overnight: Your airline may foot the bill for your hotel.
 Once again, this is laid out in your airline's contract of carriage – and just what you might get varies.
 Here's a look at what Delta says.

 But this isn't a guarantee.
 It varies from airline to airline: Some may say they will put you up in a hotel, while others may say they simply might do so.
 And either way, you often have to fight with the airline to get a voucher for a specific hotel or spend days, if not weeks, arguing over reimbursement.

 Don't just stand in a long line to speak with a gate agent or employees at check-in.
 It's time to throw everything at the wall and see what sticks.
 Airlines are staffed by thousands of people who could help you – and not just those at the airport.

 - Grab your phone and call your airline while you stand in line.